seanrugg/learning_intelligence_dashboard/README.md

 ## The Problem

-Billions of hours of high-quality professional learning happen inside AI chat sessions every year — applied problem-solving, strategic analysis, research, skill development.
+High-quality professional learning can happen inside AI chat sessions — applied problem-solving, strategic analysis, research, skill development.
 Virtually none of it leaves a verifiable record.
 At the same time, low-quality passive learning (the compliance module, the required slide deck) is exhaustively documented by LMS systems that record *whether training happened*, not *whether learning occurred*.

 The Learning Intelligence Dashboard closes this gap.